Anandkrishna017/todo_app/README.md

     - Signing up using your first name, last name, email, and password.
     - Signing in using your registered email and password.
     - Adding or deleting projects on the home page.
-    - Logging out of the application.
     - Inside a project, you can add, delete, or update todos and their descriptions.
     - Exporting the gist file to the local system.
+    - Logging out of the application on the home page.